 Some of the functions of the CMS are limited.

-WordPress is used by over 40% of the world’s websites, and there is a reason for this, it has way more functionality than other website builders such as Squarespace, Wix and Weebly.
+WordPress is used by over 40% of the world’s websites, and there is a reason for this.
+It has way more functionality than other website builders such as Squarespace, Wix and Weebly.
 This is due to the thousands of plugins available, of which it is estimated there are over 58,000.
 The available plugins extend the functionality of your website.

-With so many plugins, using WordPress, you have infinite customization options, when it comes to building an artist’s website.
+With so many plugins, using WordPress, you have infinite customization options when it comes to building an artist’s website.

 When creating a WordPress website, you must first pay for a domain name and website hosting.
 I use NameCheap as it is easy to use, and, as the name suggests, it is inexpensive and has good customer support.
-There are, of course, many other excellent web hosting services available as well.

 WordPress has many themes and templates, such as Kadence, which I am using for my WordPress website, and it works by drag and drop.
 While coding is not required, the CMS has plenty of functionality to add custom code if needed.